Shravasti: Chinese pilgrims

 The Chinese Pilgrim Fa-Hein travelled to India about 399 CE, and stayed for about 10 years in his quest to learn Sanskrit and obtain original Buddhist texts.
 He mentions Sravasti, and describes how he reached Kapilavastu from Sravasti.
 The hints and scenes mentioned by Faxian were one of the basis of an early colonial-era incorrect conjecture on the current location of historic Kapilavastu – the birthplace of Buddha.

 Xuanzang describes the country of Shravasti in Fascicle 6 of his travelogue Dà Táng Xīyù Jì.
 In this fascicle, he presents four countries including Shravasti, and describes the villages and towns in the region as deserted and dilapidated.
 He says the Shravasti country is over six thousand li in circuit with a capital city that is desolate, though some residents still live here.
 He mentions it has over hundred monasteries, many dilapidated.
-In these monasteries, Buddhist monks study Hinayana Buddhism (now called Theravada, Xuanzang belonged to the Mahayana Buddhism tradition).
+In these monasteries, Buddhist monks study Hinayana Buddhism (now called Sravakayana, Xuanzang belonged to the Mahayana Buddhism tradition).

 He saw the decaying remains of Prasenajit's palace, then to its east the Great Dhamma Hall stupa, another stupa and a temple for the maternal aunt of the Buddha.
 Next to these, states Xuanzang, is the great stupa of Angulimala.
 About five li (~2 kilometers in the 7th century) south of the city, he saw the Jetavana garden with two 70 feet high pillars standing in front of a dilapidated monastery.
 One great pillar has a wheel carved at its top, the other a bull.
 Xuanzang visits and chronicles all the monuments associated with the Sravasti legends with the Buddha.
 He also visited a Buddhist temple 60 feet high with a seated Buddha image in Shravasti, and a deva temple about the same size as the Buddha temple, both in good condition.
 Over sixty li to the northwest of Sravasti capital, he saw a series of stupas built by Ashoka for Kasyapa Buddha.